Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Retraining-free Model Compression in CNN

 \section{Retraining-free Model Compression in CNN}

-There are retraining-free structured pruning algorithms~\cite{red, merging, Srinivas15} for CNNs which reduce the size of pre-trained models by finding similar neurons based on their weight distribution and integrating the similar neurons.
-However, we do not compare them with \method since they cannot directly apply to the PLM compression problem.
+There are retraining-free structured pruning algorithms~\citep{red, merging, Srinivas15} for CNNs which reduce the size of pre-trained models by finding similar neurons based on their weight distribution, and integrating the similar neurons.
+However, we do not compare them with \method since they are not directly applicable to the PLM compression problem.
 The main reason is the architectural difference between CNN and Transformer.
-The structured pruning algorithms for CNN do not consider pruning of attention heads, thus they can only prune FFN sub-layers like KCM~\cite{KCM} which shows severe accuracy degradation in Figure 2 in our main text. \blue{Therefore, we need additional modifications to apply them for PLM compression problems.}
+The structured pruning algorithms for CNN do not consider pruning of attention heads, and thus they can prune only FFN sub-layers like KCM~\citep{KCM} which shows severe accuracy degradation in Figure 2 of our main text.